 - Transfer to containers.
 I use THESE pipettes-they make life much easier.
 Glass is preferable and pumps are best to avoid contamination.
 I found my 1 ounce glass pumps HERE.

-I get most of my ingredients from Mountain Rose Herb.
+I get most of my ingredients from Mountain Rose Herbs.
 They have high quality ingredients that I trust.
-Your DIY is only as good as the quality of your ingredients.
+Your DIY eye cream is only as good as the quality of your ingredients.
 You don’t want to put in all this effort then come up with a crappy product because you skimped on ingredients.
 I have personally used each of these ingredients that I have linked and I have used cheap brands from Amazon.
 There really is a huge difference!
-For essential oils I use Spark Naturals.
-They provide HIGH QUALITY essential oils that I trust!
-Feel free to use my coupon code JENNIRAINCLOUD for 10% off your order!

 Hope you have enjoyed this recipe!
 Don’t be daunted by making a cream.
 It truly is so rewarding!
 You won’t believe how good this smells and feels!